chinmaygarde/radar/README.md

   * `apt-get install -y cmake libgles2-mesa-dev libsdl2-dev ninja-build`.
   * There is also a preconfigured `Vagrantfile` in source root if that is your style.
     * `vagrant up linux; vagrant ssh linux; cd /vagrant;`.
-    * In the Vagrant environment, you wont be able to run the desktop application, only build the tools, run tests, etc..
+    * Limitation: In the Vagrant environment, you wont be able to run the desktop application, only build the tools, run tests, etc..

 Build Instructions
 ------------------

-#### Building on a Mac
+#### Building on Mac OSX
 * Create a directory called `build` in the source root and move into it.
-This directory is ignored by Git.
   * `mkdir build; cd build;`
-* Generate the Xcode project for all targets.
+* Generate the `Xcode` project for all targets.
   * `cmake ../ -G Xcode; cd ../`
 * Open `Platforms/Mac/RadarMac.xcodeproj` and run the scheme you want.
   * The desktop shell has the `RadarMac` application scheme.

-#### Building on a Mac
+#### Building on Linux
 * Create a directory and move into it.
   * `mkdir build; cd build;`
 * Generate either the `Makefile` or `Ninja` project via `CMake`